Understanding the GACA Class 1 Medical Certificate for Pilots in Saudi Arabia

 Previous medical certificate (if applicable)

-Corrective glasses/lenses (if worn)
+Corrective glasses or lenses (if worn)

-Specialist reports (if undergoing treatment)
+Specialist reports (if you've been undergoing treatment)

-Copies of any GACA waivers, if granted
+Copies of any GACA waivers, if granted.

 Helpful Resources & Official References